 Ailsa Henderson and Nicola McEwen (2015) “Regions as Primary Political Communities: A multi-level comparative analysis of turnout in regional election” Publius 45(2): 189-215

 Ailsa Henderson, S. Mark Pancer and Steven D. Brown (2014) "What makes for effective civic engagement policy: Analysing quantitative and qualitative evaluations of the Ontario mandatory volunteering requirement", Journal of Adolescent Research 29(1): 120-54

-Ailsa Henderson “The Freedom to Make Identical Decisions: The Devolution Paradox” in Robert Ford and Philip Cowley, Eds, Sex, Lies and the Ballot Box II London: Biteback Press (accepted)
+Ailsa Henderson “The Freedom to Make Identical Decisions: The Devolution Paradox” in Philip Cowley and Robert Ford, Eds, More Sex, Lies and the Ballot Box London: Biteback Press (accepted)

 Robert Liñeira, Ailsa Henderson and Liam Delaney, “Voters’ Responses to the Referendum Campaign” in Michael Keating, Ed, Debating Scotland: Issues of Independence and Union in the 2014 Referendum.
 Oxford: Oxford University Press (accepted)